Chinese Painting — Development, Traditions, Aesthetics, and Artistic Conception

-Four Treasures of the Study (Wen Fang Si Bao), including brush, ink, paper, and inkstone, are the main supplies to draw Traditional Chinese Paintings.
+Four Treasures of the Study (Wen Fang Si Bao), including brush, ink, paper, and inkstone, are the main supplies for drawing.

-Other tools are helpful to practice Chinese paintings as well, such as Chinese pigments, paperweights, brush hangers, brush holders, brush washers, seals, ink paste, as well as fabric materials if one chooses to paint other than paper.
+Other tools are helpful to practice painting as well, such as Chinese pigments, paperweights, brush hangers, brush holders, brush washers, seals, ink paste, as well as fabric materials if one chooses to paint other than paper.